-Queensland pool safety laws define a regulated swimming pool is a pool or spa that is associated with domestic/residential premises and meets one or more of the following criteria:
+Queensland pool safety laws define a regulated swimming pool as a private pool or spa on a residential premises that meets any of the following criteria:

-Most portable/temporary pools/spas purchased from a department store are likely to be regulated swimming pools/spas, the exception being small wading pools that do not exceed any of the above criteria.
+Most portable/temporary pools or spas purchased from a department store are likely to be regulated swimming pools/spas, the exception being small wading pools that do not exceed any of the above criteria.

 The following are not regulated swimming pools:

 Pool owners with a regulated pool must comply with current pool safety laws and all relevant legislation regarding the construction, maintenance or alteration of a regulated pool and safety barriers.
 The below topics provide information about mandatory approvals, inspections, certificates and registration of regulated pools.